CursedBlackCat/SIFAC/README.md

 ## Project Status
 ### Game Client
 The game client still has much work to be done.
-One beatmap is currently playable, as well as two debugging beatmaps.
+Two beatmaps are currently playable, as well as two debugging beatmaps.

 To-do (based on program flow of official arcade machines):
 - [ ] Title screen